Nanny Taxes & Payroll in Vermont

 The Vermont Family and Medical Leave Insurance Plan (VT-FMLI), a voluntary paid family and medical leave program, will give workers access to paid family and medical leave insurance in 2025.

-Beginning July 1, 2025, household employees who work for Vermont families that do not offer VT-FMLI and household employers with one employee can purchase coverage through the VT-FMLI individual purchasing pool.
+Household employers and household employees who work for Vermont families that do not offer VT-FMLI can choose from several plan design options to meet their workers’ needs and can purchase coverage through the VT-FMLI individual purchasing pool.

 Under VT-FMLI, Vermont employees can receive 60 percent wage replacement for six weeks for qualifying events.
 Qualified events include: